mixan946/synergy_inventory_management/README.md

  * Add a taxon to selected products (select taxon from combo-box).

- * Delete a taxon to selected products.
+ * Delete a taxon from selected products.

  * Delete selected products.